-§ 10014.
+§ 10015.
 Enforcement of rights and duties

-Any holder of bonds, notes, bond anticipation notes, other notes or other obligations issued under this chapter or any of the coupons appertaining thereto, and the trustee or trustees under any trust agreement, except to the extent the rights herein given may be resricted by any resolution authorizing the issuance of, or any such trust agreement securing, such bonds, may, either at law or in equity, by suit, action, mandamus, foreclosure or other proceedings, protect and enforce any and all rights under the laws of the State or granted under this chapter or under such resolution or trust agreement, and may enforce and compel the performance of all duties required by this chapter or by such resolution or trust agreement to be performed by the authority or by any member, officer, employee or agent thereof, including the fixing, charging and collecting of the rates, rents, fees and charges authorized and required by such resolution or trust agreement to be fixed, established and collected.
+Any holder of bonds, notes, bond anticipation notes, other notes or other obligations issued under this chapter or any of the coupons appertaining thereto, and the trustee or trustees under any trust agreement, except to the extent the rights herein given may be restricted by any resolution authorizing the issuance of, or any such trust agreement securing, such bonds, may, either at law or in equity, by unit, action, mandamus, foreclosure or other proceedings, protect and enforce any and all rights under the laws of the State or granted under this chapter or under such resolution or trust agreement, and may enforce and compel the performance of all duties required by this chapter or by such resolution or trust agreement to be performed by the authority or by any member, officer, employee or agent thereof, including the fixing, charging and collecting of the rates, rents, fees and charges herein authorized and required by such resolution or trust agreement to be fixed, established and collected.

-§ 10015.
+§ 10016.
 Exemption from taxation

-The exercise of the powers granted by this chapter will be in all respects for the benefit of the people of the State, for the increase of their commerce, welfare and prosperity, and will constitute the performance of an essential governmental function, and neither the authority nor its agent shall or may be required to pay any taxes or assessments upon or in respect of a project or projects or any property acquired, used by the authority or its agent or under the jurisdiction, control, possession or supervision of the same or upon the activities of the authority or its agent in the operation or maintenance of a project or projects under this chapter, or upon income or other revenues received therefrom, and any bonds, notes and other obligations issued under this chapter, their transfer and the income therefrom, including any profit made on the sale thereof, as well as the income and property of the authority, are at all times exempt from taxation of every kind by the State and by the municipalities and all other political subdivisions of the State.
-In lieu of local, municipal and quasi-municipal taxes, charges and assessments, the authority shall pay to the applicable local governmental entities a sum in an amount to reasonably compensate said governmental entity for services rendered and tax revenues lost by virtue of this section.
-In the event that no agreement can be reached as to the amount of said sum, the parties shall submit the impasse to the State Board of Arbitration whose decision shall be binding and final.
-After making provisions for the payment of the principal and interest of any and all outstanding obligations of the authority as provided and the proper and necessary costs of administering, maintaining, operating and servicing the authority, including reasonable reserves for such purposes, the authority shall within 2 months after the close of its fiscal year pay over to the General Fund of the State the net revenues received by the authority from its leases, contracts and all other revenue-producing activities during the preceding fiscal year.
+The exercise of the powers granted by this chapter will be in all respects for the benefit of the people of the State, for the increase of their commerce, welfare, safety and prosperity, and will constitute the performance of an essential governmental function, and the authority shall not be required to pay any taxes or assessments upon or with respect to any property acquired or owned by the authority or under the jurisdiction, control, possession or supervision of the same or upon the activities of the authority in the operation or maintenance of a project or projects under this chapter, or upon income or other revenues received therefrom, and any bonds, notes, bond anticipation notes or other obligations issued under this chapter, their transfer and the income therefrom, including any profit made on the sale thereof, as well as the income and property of the authority, are at all times exempt from taxation of every kind by the State and by the municipalities and all other political subdivisions of the State.
+In lieu of local, municipal and quasimunicipal taxes, charges and assessments, the authority shall pay to the applicable local governmental entities a sum as will reasonably compensate said governmental entity for services rendered to, required by, or necessitated by activities within the authority, and as a result of the acquisition of property by the authority.
+In the event that no agreement can be reached as to the amount of said sum the parties shall submit the impasse to the State Board of Arbitration whose decision shall be binding and final.
+After making provisions for the payment of the principal and interest of any and all outstanding obligations of the authority as provided and the proper and necessary costs of administering, maintaining, operating and servicing the authority, including reasonable reserves for such purposes, the authority shall within 2 months after the close of its fiscal year pay over to the Local Government Fund as established by the public laws of 1971, chapter 478, the net revenues received by the authority from its leases, contracts and all other revenue producing activities during the preceding fiscal year.
+In no event however shall this section be construed to exempt from taxation under state law any of the property, income, profits or activities of any participating industry but shall apply solely to the property, income, profits and activities of the authority.

-§ 10016.
+§ 10017.
 Bonds declared legal investments